 7. Prepares ballots, if necessary, for the election of officers at the state convention.
 If there is

-only one candidate for each office, the chairman will move that the proposed slate be
+only one candidate for each office, the chair will move that the proposed slate be

 accepted by acclamation.

 8. Presents a report at the state convention, giving the rules governing the election and the slate